aatifsohel/100-days-of-code/round-2-log.md

 ### R2D33 - Apr 21, 2023
 Today, I reviewed JavaScript OOP fundamentals.
 I had a lot of trouble comprehending these concepts.
 Prototypes, inheritance, etc. learned about each of those topics.
 Browse the internet for articles (I really enjoy the javascript knowledge website).
 I coded for two hours today and sat through four hours of lectures in repeat mode.

+### R2D34 - Apr 23, 2023
+Today, I learned about javascript oop topic: encapsulation.
+Protecting methods and properties using underscore.
+Private class fields & methods.
+Solved a coding challenge.
+In design, I created a simple sign up form & a modal.
+It was the challenge from dailyui website.
+I coded for 1 hour and 15 minutes and worked in figma around 1 hour.